 In March 2017 the FASB issued ASU No. 2017-08, Receivables - Nonrefundable Fees and Other Costs (Subtopic 310-20): Premium Amortization on Purchased Callable Debt Securities.
 This new standard amends the amortization period for certain purchased callable debt securities held at a premium by shortening the amortization period for the premium to the earliest call date.
 This new standard will be effective for us on January 1, 2019.
-We are currently evaluating the potential impact that this new standard may have on our financial position and results of operations.
+While we continue to evaluate this new standard, we are unable to quantify the ultimate impact of adopting this new standard at this time as the actual impact will depend on our marketable debt securities as of the adoption date.